jeff-rey-li/FetchRecipeApp/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

-I used SwiftData for caching images to get some more practice utilizing SwiftData.
-I believe that SwiftData wasn't necessarily intended for storing images so their may be better solutions.
+I used SwiftData for caching images to get some more practice using SwiftData.
+While SwiftData wasn't necessarily intended for storing images, I utilized the `.externalStorage` attribute, which stores the image separately from the SQLite table in a file -- and then SwiftData references the file.

+Another solution could be building a cache that writes to a file directly writing using FileManager.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?